MY FRIEND, LUCAS

-One of the cultural trips was a visit to an authentic, small coffee farm or “Finca”, on the outskirts of Jardin.
-This old Colonial town is four hours from Medellin.
+One of the cultural trips was a visit to an authentic, small coffee farm town, to a “finca” (farm) on the outskirts of Jardin.
+This old Colonial village is four hours from Medellin.
 Driving at “Lucas speed”, we reached it in two hours with a couple of brief stops for photo opps.

-There is a prominent bandstand and recorded music with a heavy Latin beat blaring through overhead loudspeakers.
+There is a prominent bandstand and recorded music with a heavy Latin beat blaring through overhead loudspeakers when there was no live band.
 Later in the day, the square was alive with food carts and people milling around.

 The Coffee Farm proved to be an enlightening experience.
 I had no idea how many stages are involved in the process from planting the coffee bean to ordering my addictive cappuccino at home.

 The scenery in this area is bucolic, rolling green velvety hills, covered with coffee plants, and some sugar cane, pineapples, avocado trees, banana and plantain palms.